gfemuillinois/BORAM/README.md

 # phasefield-jr-boram
-### Simple one file C++ examples to run 2D phase field problems using a robust L-BFGS solver
+### Simple one-file C++ examples to run 2D phase field problems using a robust L-BFGS solver

 ### NOTE: The project has been ported to: [BORAM repository @ gfemuillinois](https://github.com/gfemuillinois/boram_bfgs)

-This project provides simple C++ examples to solve 2D phase field problems using the Boram solver.
-The Boram solver implements a robust over relaxated L-BFGS with line search as published on:
+This project provides simple C++ examples to solve 2D phase field problems using the BORAM solver.
+The BORAM solver implements a robust L-BFGS solver with line search as published on:

 [Paper to be published](#)

+Please reference the above papers if you use the BORAM in your research.

 Additionally, the project includes a traditional alternate minimization solver for comparison purposes.
-Future work may involve integrating and optimizing the use of both solvers to enhance performance and robustness.
+Future work may involve combining and optimizing both solvers, together with over relaxation, to further enhance performance and robustness.

-The project is based on the implementation of phase field available on [https://github.com/nathanshauer/phasefield-jr](https://github.com/nathanshauer/phasefield-jr) and carries all necesary licenses.
+The project is based on the implementation of phase field available on [https://github.com/nathanshauer/phasefield-jr](https://github.com/nathanshauer/phasefield-jr) and carries all necessary licenses.

 #### Implementation by:

 * **Nathan Shauer** ([www.nathanshauer.com](http://www.nathanshauer.com)) - Phase-field code and integration w/ solver

-* **Caio Ramos** ([cs-ramos@outlook.com](cs-ramos@outlook.com)) - Boram solver
+* **Caio Ramos** ([cs-ramos@outlook.com](cs-ramos@outlook.com)) - BORAM solver

-### Note on the name Boram
+### Note on the name BORAM

-Boram has two meanings.
+BORAM has two meanings.
 Firstly, it is an acronym derived from the names **B**FGS, **O**ver **R**elaxated, and **A**lternate **M**inimization.
 Secondly, in Korean, Boram means "*worthwhile*".

 ## Configuration